DigitalTwinWeb/dtwa.org/2022-02-02-invitation-to-constitutive-meeting.md

 Estimated length of the meeting is 2 hours and 22 minutes.
 Of course you can leave early or come late if you need to.

 [Please register to get the Zoom link](https://dtwa.org/register-to-constitutive-meeting)

+Update: You can sign up for future updates with the same form until we have a proper membership application form.

 ### Purpose